zuplo/docs/docs/dedicated/getting-started.md

 sidebar_label: "Getting Started"
 ---

-Developing a project that is deployed to a Zuplo Dedicated Managed instance is largely the same as developing for any other Zuplo deployment model.
-As you build your API, all of the same features and policies are available to you.
+Developing a project that's deployed to a Zuplo Dedicated Managed instance is largely the same as developing for any other Zuplo deployment model.
+As you build your API, all the same features and policies are available to you.
 The primary differences with a Zuplo Dedicated Managed instance are:

 1. You have a dedicated instance of Zuplo running on the cloud provider of your choice.
-2. You have the ability to customize networking - for example, your API Gateway may be configured to not be accessable to the public internet.
+2. You have the ability to customize networking - for example, your API Gateway may be configured to not be accessible to the public internet.
-3. Dedicated managed instances of Zuplo do not have Working Copy environments.
+3. Dedicated managed instances of Zuplo don't have Working Copy environments.
 So instead of developing your API inside of the Zuplo portal, you will use Zuplo's [local development experience](/docs/articles/local-development).

 ## Prerequisites